open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - `kind`: the metric stream kind
 - `unit`: the metric stream unit

-Returns: `InstrumentFilterResult`
+Returns: `MetricFilterResult`

-`InstrumentFilterResult` is one of:
+`MetricFilterResult` is one of:
-* `AllowAllAttributes` - All attributes of the given metric stream are allowed (not to be filtered).
+* `Accept` - All attributes of the given metric stream are allowed (not to be filtered).
-   This provides a "short-circuit" as there is no need to call `AllowAttributes` operation for each attribute set.
+   This provides a "short-circuit" as there is no need to call `TestAttributes` operation for each attribute set.
-* `RejectAllAttributes` - All attributes of the given metric stream are NOT allowed (filtered out).
+* `Reject` - All attributes of the given metric stream are NOT allowed (filtered out).
-  This provides a "short-circuit" as there is no need to call `AllowAttributes` operation for each attribute set, and no need to collect those data points be it synchronous or asynchronous: e.g. the callback for this given instrument does not need to be invoked.
+  This provides a "short-circuit" as there is no need to call `TestAttributes` operation for each attribute set, and no need to collect those data points be it synchronous or asynchronous: e.g. the callback for this given instrument does not need to be invoked.
-* `AllowSomeAttributes` - Some attributes are allowed and some aren't, hence `AllowAttributes` operation must be called for each attribute set of that instrument.
+* `Accept_Partial` - Some attributes are allowed and some aren't, hence `TestAttributes` operation must be called for each attribute set of that instrument.

-#### AllowAttributes(instrumentationScope, name, kind, unit, attributes)
+#### TestAttributes(instrumentationScope, name, kind, unit, attributes)

-A boolean function, which determines for a given metric stream and attribute set if it should be allowed (true) or filtered out (false).
+An operation which determines for a given metric stream and attribute set if it should be allowed or filtered out.

-This function should only be called if `FilterMetric` operation returned `AllowSomeAttributes` for the given metric stream arguments (`instrumentationScope`, `name`, `kind`, `unit`).
+This operation should only be called if `TestMetric` operation returned `Accept_Partial` for the given metric stream arguments (`instrumentationScope`, `name`, `kind`, `unit`).

 **Parameters:**